shayansss/python/git.md

 There are two main types of tags in Git:

-1. **Lightweight Tags**: A simple reference to a commit, like a pointer or bookmark.
+1. **Lightweight Tags**: A simple reference to a commit, like a pointer.
 2. **Annotated Tags**: A tag that stores extra metadata, including a message, the tagger's name, email, and date.
 These are often preferred for releases **releases** (e.g., `v1.0`, `v2.3`).

 ### Why Use Tags?